Lucyjpjones/lj-fscr/testing.md

 - [x] The sort functionality returns items in the order expected.
     - This was tested on the products, programmes, and blog page
-- [x] The filter functionality returns only items matching the chosen critera
+- [x] The filter functionality returns only items matching the chosen criteria
     - This was tested on the products, programmes, and blog page
 - [x] If user selects 'clear all' the filter is removed and all items are displayed
     - This was tested on the products, programmes, and blog page